Braswell's Fantasy NASCAR League 2025

 Segment Results

-The Clash is a solo event, and not part of the 1st Segment.
+The Clash is a standalone race, and not part of a Segment.

 Standings update